-- A210 This is an introduction for respondents who claim their household did not participate in Round 1. - ADD This question acts as a probe to be sure babies and other persons are not excluded.
-If eight or more persons in the household, enter <e>.

-- head If the householder from Round 1 is no longer part of the household, this question identifies the current householder.
+- DEL2 Verifies that people interviewed at this phone number in round 2 are no longer there. - A210 This is an introduction for respondents who claim their household did not participate in Round 2. - ADD This question acts as a probe to be sure babies and other persons are not excluded.
+If eight or more persons in the household, enter <e>. - emo1 This question is asked only of households with eight or more members. - emo2- These questions determine how many of the additional household members are children and how many are adults. - head If the householder from Round 2 is no longer part of the household, this question identifies the current householder.
 Householder is defined as the person who owns or pays most of the rent in the house. - hhld This is the household composition screen for new households.
-New households are newly sampled households or Round 1 households with no Round 1 household members left.
+New households are newly sampled households or Round 2 households with no Round 2 household members left.
 This question asks for the first names of all persons usually living or staying in the household.
 You begin by recording the name of a household member who actually owns or pays rent for the home.
 Be sure to include the household respondent's name.
 If two people have the same name, include a middle initial or initial of the last name.
 No one usually living or staying in the household is excluded from this question.
 The type of household members varies but can include spouses, unmarried children, married children, grandchildren, parents, other relatives, and lodgers or other non-related persons.
-If there are more than eight household members, enter <e>.
+If there are more than eight household members, enter $\langle e \rangle$.
+If respondent refusal to provide first names, enter relationships to the householder rather than initials.